Infant Growth: What EVERY Parent Needs to Know

 When a typical child is growing in a healthy environment and fed an appropriate amount of milk, they will follow a predictable pattern of growth.2 This does not mean that every baby will be the same size - far from it!
 As we all know, genetics are a major determiner of whether a person is of small or large stature.
 However, when researchers have followed the growth of thousands of children from all genetic backgrounds in optimal environments and they have found they all have similar growth patterns.2 These patterns are what make up the data found in the WHO Growth Chart and the percentiles your pediatrician may inform you of at your child's well checks.
 For example, naturally smaller babies may hover around the 20th%, not varying dramatically up or down over the course of the year.
 Whereas a naturally bigger baby may hover around the 80th% throughout the first year.
 Both are considered healthy growth patterns since they maintained their percentile.
 Also note that growth charts work best after the first month, since birth weight may be influenced more by pregnancy related factors.
-(During the first month, a weight gain of 1 oz or more per day is normal, beginning on day 4 of life.*) Small, gradual shifts on growth charts are usually okay, such as moving up or down less than 5% per month.
+(During the first 2 months, a weight gain of 1 oz or more per day is normal, beginning on day 4 of life.*) Small, gradual shifts on growth charts are usually okay, such as moving up or down less than 5% per month.
 A red flag for a feeding problem would be a baby whose percentiles are rapidly increasing or decreasing.
 If you notice this, immediately make an appointment with a lactation consultant or pediatrician to discuss your concerns.

 - Identify if Your Baby Could Be Underfed